anjandebnath/javacertification/README.md

             abstract int foo();
         }

+- **If an interface having no data member and member functions is called Marker Interface.**

+        public interface Serializable{
+        }

 - **If 2 different interfaces contain method that has same name then it is called diamond problem and in that case we can use *super* *Interface1.super.method()* like this**.